AArnott/PCLCrypto/README.md

 PCLCrypto
 =========
-This provides portable class library authors with a PCL-compatible crypto library that invokes platform-specific crypto automatically.
+PCLCrypto is an [open source library][7] that provides portable class library authors with cryptographic APIs that invoke platform-specific crypto automatically.

 ### Features